- Institution of Electoral Contests

 A decision or resolution is prepared showing the results of the initial revision and appreciation proceedings in the pilot areas as well as the evaluation of the various election documents and pieces of evidence admitted by the Tribunal.
 If the Tribunal determines that the officially proclaimed results of the contested election will not be affected, the Tribunal dismisses the protest, counter or cross protest without further proceedings.

 However, should the initial revision show that the protest, counter protest or cross protest has merit, the Tribunal may order the proceedings to continue with respect to the remaining seventy-five percent (75%) of the contested areas.
 The processes of collection, revision, appreciation, reception of the parties’ evidence and tallying of votes are then repeated until final resolution of the election protest.

 The concurrence of five (5) members is necessary for the rendition of a decision and the adoption of formal resolutions.
 A decision of the Tribunal becomes final ten (10) days after receipt of a copy thereof by the parties or their counsel, if no motion for reconsideration is filed.
 The Tribunal does not entertain motions for reopening of the case and no party is allowed to file more than one (1) motion for reconsideration.
-Decisions and resolutions of the Tribunal may be questioned before the Supreme Court on a petition for certiorari.
+Decisions and resolutions of the Tribunal may be questioned before the Supreme Court via a Petition for Certiorari.